Prof Barry Cooper - research

 His main research in recent years has been on Beethoven himself, and he is regarded as a world authority on this composer.
 His books include Beethoven and the Creative Process (Oxford, 1990, 2nd ed.
 1992); Beethoven's Folksong Settings (Oxford, 1994); Beethoven (The Master Musicians, Oxford, 2000, 2nd ed.
 2008).
 He is also the General Editor and co-author of The Beethoven Compendium (London, 1991, 2nd ed.
 1996), which has been translated into French, German, Dutch, Portuguese and Japanese.

 In 1988 his completion of the first movement of Beethoven's unfinished Tenth Symphony attracted widespread international attention when it was premiered at the Royal Festival Hall, London.
 It has since been performed in over twenty countries, with CD recordings issued on the Chandos (CHAN 6501), Carlton Classics (30369 0013-2) and other labels.
 The score is published by Universal Edition, London.
+A revised edition with slight modifications is due to appear in 2013 (Vienna: Universal Edition).

 In 2007 the Associated Board (ABRSM) published his complete edition of Beethoven's 35 piano sonatas (including three early ones often wrongly omitted).
 The edition includes extended commentary to each sonata, including history, assessment of the sources and detailed notes on interpretation and performance practice.
 It was awarded the title '2008 Best Classical Publication' by the Music Industries Association, and the commentary has now been published in a German edition (2009) and a Chinese edition (2010).